Beneath the Crown

 An afterthought.

-I leave it there.
+I choose to leave it there.

 strands, memories, pieces of myself.

-They say hair holds memory.
+They say hair holds memories.

 I don’t know if I feel lighter yet.